-This policy covers the naming of major facilities at the University of Colorado at Boulder.
+This policy covers the naming of major facilities at the University of Colorado Boulder.
 This includes buildings, wings of buildings, recreational fields, plazas, fountains, roadways, and similar facilities.
 The policy also covers the naming of smaller facilities, such as classrooms, seminar rooms, lecture halls, laboratories, and interior portions of buildings.
 Unless otherwise stated, the term "facilities" shall include both major and smaller facilities.

 II.
 Functional Names (Chancellor Approval)